HackYourFuture/CommandLine/Lecture-1.md

 # Commands

-General syntax for all Bash commands is
+## General syntax
 ```
 `command_name param1 param2 [OPTIONS]`
 In the above, square brackets denote the optional part of the command.
 The square brackets are not supposed to be typed.
 `param1` and `param2` are COMPULSORY parameters.
 ```
+## Some commonly used commands

 `ls` - show the contents of the directory. `ls -a` will show all hidden files.